 top of page

-Hi, we're Georgina and Nathan, college friends turned travel partners.
-We're coffee and animal-loving adventure enthusiasts here to share our favorite travel tips with you!
-Our goal is to inspire others to get out and explore this wild planet by camping, hiking, or wandering around a fun new city!
+Hi, I'm Georgina!
+A coffee-loving adventure enthusiast here to share my favorite travel tips with you!
+My goal is to inspire others to get out and explore this wild planet by camping, hiking, or wandering around a fun new city!

-• Writer's pictureGeorgina D'Angelo
+• Georgina D'Angelo

-Getting Around Chicago Like a Local
+Getting Around Chicago Without a Car: Local's Guide

 One of my favorite parts about Chicago is how walkable and bikeable it is.
 There are pedestrian sidewalks everywhere and they are adding more and more bike lanes.
 But walking and biking aren’t the only ways to get around the city.